saikotek/docs/pages/manage_and_operate/kms/kms-usage/guide.en-us.md

 ### Contacting the KMS

-Communication with the KMS, except for key creation, is only available via API.
+Communication with the KMS for encryption and signature actions is available via APIs.

 Since the KMS is regionalized, you can access the API directly in its region: `https://my-region.ovh.com.net`.